Gerriarob/arob/README.md

 extract the root.zip in your Download folder, there are 2 folders, 2 scripts and 1 apk inside the zip file.

-you must have in your Download folder:
+you must have in your Downloads folder:

 x86
 common